IceDynamix/reliquary-archiver/README.md

 - If building on Linux, or Windows with pcap, follow instructions [here](https://github.com/rust-pcap/pcap?tab=readme-ov-file#building)
     - for me on windows, adding the `Packet.lib` and `wpcap.lib` from the sdk (check the x64 or arm dir) to this directory was enough to link successfully
+- If building on Linux, there is also a dependency on `libwayland-dev`
 - `cargo build` / `cargo run`

 note that the necessary resource files are downloaded in the build script (`build.rs`) and compiled into the binary.